In this article, I will teach you how you can make stronger compositions in your mountain photography.

 Small subjects that appear huge in the frame are technically demanding because you can’t focus everywhere at once.

-At minimum focus distance, the difference in sharpness between your foreground and those stunning mountains will be really noticeable, even at f/22.
-And with the aperture all closed-up, the result won’t turn out sharp anyway.
+At minimum focus distance, the difference in sharpness between your foreground and the mountains might be noticeable, even at f/22.

 Focus stacking is your answer to capture both a sharp background and foreground.
-Think of this technique as HDR, but instead of the shutter speed, it’s the focus distance that changes throughout multiple shots.
+Think of this technique as HDR, but instead of different exposures, it’s the focus distance that changes throughout multiple shots.

 How to Focus Stack by Hand

-For the best results, every setting on the camera should be exactly the same: white balance, shutter speed, ISO and aperture.
-But most importantly: the camera’s position.
+For the best results, every setting on the camera should be exactly the same: white balance, shutter speed, ISO, and aperture.
+But most importantly, the camera needs to be mounted on a tripod to maintain the same vantage point.

 Start by adjusting focus to the closest object in the scene and wait for the wind to die down for a bit.
 Hit the cable release and adjust to focus a little further into the scene.
 Repeat this process until you’ve reached infinity.